Dec 23, 2025 · 7 min read

 Phase 3: The Reconnection (Forward)

 When the network link is re-established, the system doesn't just dump all the saved data at once (which could overwhelm the network or crash the central database).
 Instead, it enters a structured Replay phase.
 It streams the buffered historical data sequentially while simultaneously weaving in the new, real-time data.
-To the central database, it appears as if the outage never happened.
+To the central database, it appears as if the outage rarely happened.

 Why Store and Forward is Critical for IIoT

-2. Time-Series Integrity: In predictive maintenance, the sequence of events is everything.
+- Time-Series Integrity: In predictive maintenance, the sequence of events is everything.
 If data packets arrive out of order, anomaly detection algorithms will fail.
 A proper store and forward mechanism replays data chronologically, preserving the exact timeline of a machine failure.

-3. Bandwidth Management: By storing data locally, the edge can also compress or aggregate it before forwarding, saving massive amounts of GSM/LTE bandwidth.
+- Bandwidth Management: By storing data locally, the edge can also compress or aggregate it before forwarding, saving massive amounts of GSM/LTE bandwidth.

 How Proxus Handles Disconnections at the Edge